fpapado/reverie/worklog.md

 Sticker todo:
-1) Fix sticker sending

-2) Factor functionality out into /stickers and /stickers/send routes Convert sticker creation actions into tasks
+2) Factor functionality out into /stickers and /stickers/send routes

+3) Convert sticker creation actions into tasks

-3) Add loading indicator for model hook, since it is a slower compound promise.
+4) Add loading indicator for model hook, since it is a slower compound promise.
   Alternatively, do loading on a per-sticker basis, using the LinkedIn method.

-4) Add info button
+5) Add info to routes

+6) Handle offline case for stickers?

 Up next:
 Signup/in ember-concurrency tasks